A Bit of RISC

 1. Design

 We'll be sticking with a 32-bit word length as recommended in the Preface.
 We will also represent registers as integers whenever possible, instead of say a bit-vector.
-Without going into too much detail, it's much more efficient to do bitwise ops on integers instead of bit-vectors in Lisp.
+Without going into too much detail, it's more efficient to do bitwise ops on integers instead of bit-vectors in Lisp.

 We need a minimum of 16 general purpose registers, typically of word length, with R0 reserved for a constant 0.
 To address 16 different registers we actually only need 4 bits - 5-bits if we needed 32, 6 for 64, etc.